The Future Sessions:

 This special bootcamp serves leaders and emerging leaders desiring to focus intensively on strategic communications, leadership, and goal-setting in the higher education and the nonprofit sectors.
 Because of the personalized nature of this program, enrollment is limited.
-The first session included leaders from private liberal arts colleges, public and private universities, and independent schools from California to New Jersey.
+The first session in summer of 2018 included leaders from private liberal arts colleges, public and private universities, and independent schools from California to New Jersey.

 WHO IS THIS PROGRAM FOR?